hansj66/Gotterdammerung-3D-printer/README.md

 The printer frame is made of 40x40 mm aluminium extrusions and it is extremely rigid.
-All idlers use ball bearings and the combination of 12mm steel axis and linear bearings ensures a stable platform. is designed for linear bearings on 12mm steel axis.
+All idlers use ball bearings and the combination of 12mm steel axis and linear bearings ensures a stable platform.
 The design scales in X/Y/Z without changes to any printed parts.

 https://www.youtube.com/watch?v=BlCiAdxycls